 Mark Anthony Daza

 Mark Daza joined the Harvard Humanitarian Initiative in 2019.
-Prior to joining HHI, Daza worked as a media producer, writer, and researcher for ABS-CBN Corporation, the largest media company in the Philippines.
-He devoted most of his journalism career to producing documentaries and specials on television and digital platforms, that chronicled the struggles and triumphs of people afflicted with social problems.
-His stories focused on human rights, poverty, children's rights and welfare, public health, education, labor and migration, natural disasters, gender equality, suffrage, agriculture, religion, and culture and the arts.
-Some of his works were recognized by award-giving bodies such as the New York Festivals and Save the Children.
+He leads the overall strategic communications and manages the research and project activities in the Philippines of the Program on Resilient Communities.
+Prior to joining HHI, Mark worked as a journalist and media producer in different media organizations, where he produced and wrote documentaries on television and digital platforms that chronicled the struggles and triumphs of people afflicted with social problems.
+His stories focused on human rights, children's rights and welfare, public health, education, labor and migration, disasters, gender equality, and agriculture, among others.
+Some of his works were recognized by award-giving bodies, such as the New York Festivals and Save the Children.